anajembaedwin/sky-mapper-React/README.md

 For this task
 =============

+## Using the OpenskyAPI:
--> Using the OpenskyAPI, 1) create a ReactJS login and component dashboard and 2) Create an Angular 5 (or higher) login and component dashboard that shows all the flights arriving and departing from all airports
+create a ReactJS login and component dashboard that shows all the flights arriving and departing from all airports
 in this format AIRPORT | TIME | arriving | departing

 e.g  DFW | 15:00 PM CST | 50 | 32